-If ever a guest hurts themselves in your unit, or an incident like a fire or a leak damages someone else’s unit, you’re covered and that person will be covered for medical expenses and loss of income without you having to pay for it out of pocket.
+If ever a guest hurts themselves in your unit, or an incident like a fire or a leak damages someone else’s unit, you’re rental insurance policy will be covered and that person will be covered for medical expenses and loss of income without you having to pay for it out of pocket.

 The Contents of Your Unit

 This includes your furniture, your clothing, your appliances, sporting equipment and anything that can be found within the confines of your apartment.
 The only exceptions are high-value items such as jewellery and fine art, which require a separate, specific policy.

 Coverage for Additional Living Expenses